FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/the-repository-structure.md

 The `/pages` directory contains all website pages that can be rendered by Next.js and viewed by users.
 Next.js looks for this root `/pages` directory automatically, a behaviour that cannot be changed.
 Next.js also automatically makes each page available at a route, with an identical name to the file.
 For example, the file `/pages/business-type.js` is available at the URL `/new/council-name/business-type`.
 For more information about the relationship between Next.js and Express and how URL routes are defined, see [The tech stack](./the-tech-stack.md).

+## `/pages_unit_tests`

+The `/pages_unit_tests` directory contains the unit tests for the `/pages` files.
+This is the only example where the unit tests are in a different directory to the corresponding files.
+Next.js uses all files in the `/pages` directory for the build process, something that cannot be changed, so the unit tests must be stored separately.

 ## `/src`

 * `src/components`